11 Most Interesting Colombian Christmas Traditions

 As early as the 5th century it became a Christian feast day, known in English as the Feast of the Holy Innocents or Childermas, and the church considers the children to be the first Christian martyrs.

-In the city Pasto in Western Colombia, it is considered the official kickoff of the Carnival de Blancos y Negros (which we had a really fun time at when we went).
+In the city of Pasto in Western Colombia, it is considered the official kickoff of the Carnival de Blancos y Negros (which we had a really fun time at when we went, by the way).

 Traditionally, it was common for people to throw water on each other, but in recent years that has been discouraged to save water.

-I have to be honest, this the Día de Inocentes Colombian tradition never seemed like a big deal in Cartagena.
+I have to be honest, the Día de Inocentes Colombian tradition never seemed like a big deal in Cartagena.
 I heard mention of it, but never saw a lot of people actually playing pranks on each other.
-Fortuntely, I never had a prank played on me either.
+Fortunately, I never had a prank played on me either.

 The Aguinaldos are a sort of extra monetary gift, tip, or bonus given to workers in Colombia.

-It is actually a legal requirement in Mexico that businesses pay their employees Aguinaldos,
+Interestingly, the Aguinaldos is a legal requirement in Mexico, where businesses have to pay their employees Aguinaldos.

 In Colombia, there is a thing called a prima that is a mandatory extra monthly paycheck split into two payments annually at the middle and end of the year that basically functions like the Aguinaldo in Mexico.

-This is probably more important for expat residents than tourists in Colombia, but you might see a collection box at hotels or restaurants.
+So, this Colombian Christmastime tradition is probably more important for expat residents than tourists in Colombia, but you might see a collection box at hotels, restaurants, or front desks in the building if you’re staying at a rental apartment.
 While you should not feel obligated to give, if you are so inclined, I’m sure the workers would appreciate it.

 By the way if you do live in Colombia and employ a maid or cook regularly, it is generally expected and in many cases legally required that you do give them a prima.

-And, well, if you live in an apartment building, the porteros will likely make sure you know where the Aguinaldos box is and give you a few reminders in the weeks leading up to Christmas in Colombia.
+And, well, if you live in an apartment building, the porteros will most assredly make sure you know where the Aguinaldos box is and give you a few reminders in the weeks leading up to Christmas!

 If there’s one thing I’ve learned after a decade living in Colombia, it is that Colombians love to have a good time!